 1. Place your feet under the barbell.
 Bend down by moving your hips back and then lift the bar with your arms.

-3. Start the exercise by pulling the weights up towards your stomach while keeping your chest up and shoulders retracted.
+3. Start the exercise by pulling the weights towards your stomach while retracting your chest and shoulders.
 Your lower back should not round during the movement.

-4. Gradually lower the bar back to the starting position and then repeat.
+4. Gradually lower the bar back to the starting position and repeat.

 Recommended reps- 10-12

 As you go down to lift the barbell, Your hips should go back as if there is a chair behind you and you have to sit.
 Your chest should also be up as you go down.
-This keeps your back flat allowing you to be in the right position to perform the exercise.
+This keeps your back flat, allowing you to be in the correct position to perform the exercise.

 2. Deadlift